CamCove-Crichton/Whiskey-d_Away/README.md

 - Created my templates directory in my base directory alonf with a sub directory for the allauth templates
 - Copied all the aullauth templates recursively into my templates/allauth directory, and removed any that I would not be using
 - Added my own base.html template as a starting point and as a base, used the starter template boiler plate code from Bootstrap
+- Updated the title for the base template, and added in the template tags which I believe will be required at a later stage

 ### Future Developments